Bramstorp/Python_Webscraping/README.md

 --Web Site Scraper--

-To make the Scraper work u need to download pip to also install the BeautifulSoup library and the pprint also u have install python3 on the computer
+To make the Scraper work u need to download pip to also install the BeautifulSoup library and the pprint also u have to have python3 installed on the computer

 --Running Script--